Jonlien1/Superstore-Sales-Analysis/README.md

 ### 2. Which Categories Generate the Most Sales?

 Technology leads in both sales ($839K) and profit ($146K), making it the strongest overall performer.
-Office Supplies ranks second in sales ($731K) but delivers the highest profit efficiency ($126K), suggesting healthier margins and less discounting.
+Office Supplies ranks third in sales ($731K) but delivers the highest profit efficiency ($126K), suggesting healthier margins and less discounting.
 Furniture generates $754K in sales but only $19K in profit — the lowest margin by far — driven by net losses in Tables and Bookcases sub-categories.
 High sales volume alone does not guarantee profitability.

 ### 3. Which Products Lose Money?